illumos/docs/docs/about/announcement.md

 So there's a lot of good stuff, with all the other issues going on with the community that's built up around the code.
-First off there's technology in the code, zfs, dtrace, crossbow, zones, I think everyone who's familiar with Opensolaris will recognize this stuff, and if you don't, Google will readily fill you in with lots and lots of detail on all of these technologies, and this is just a brief list of some of the big names.
+First off there's technology in the code, zfs, dtrace, crossbow, zones, I think everyone who's familiar with OpenSolaris will recognize this stuff, and if you don't, Google will readily fill you in with lots and lots of detail on all of these technologies, and this is just a brief list of some of the big names.
 There's a lot of others beyond this.
 And of course the community behind these technologies is made up of a